 Aside from the main game proper, it has also spawned side products in other forms of media:

 - An official Gag Series webcomic/manga titled Grand Blues! exists, and is accessible from the main screen of the game.
-On the April Fools' Day of 2020, it was announced that this webcomic series is having an anime adaptation within the same year, under the title of Guraburu!.
+On the April Fools' Day of 2020, it was announced that this webcomic series is having a short anime adaptation within the same year.
 Yep, despite the announcement being on April Fools, it was a real thing planned to be released.

 - A manga adaptation of the main story arc published by Kodansha.